Manufactured and Mobilehome Insignia of Approval

 - Complete the form in its entirety and submit to the address indicated along with the required fees.

 - Using the data on the form, program staff will research to find record of original insignia issuance.

 - If original issuance is found, the replacement insignia may be issued.
 If no record is found, the application is sent to one of HCD's field offices with a request for an inspection.
 The purpose of the inspection is to ensure that the unit still complies with the standard.
 If the unit complies, the insignia may be issued.
 If it does not, compliance must be achieved before a replacement insignia can be issued.

 If the application is complete and evidence of the original insignia is clear, the process takes several weeks.
 The most common reasons for delay are:

-- The application form is incomplete.
+- Application form is incomplete.

-- The application fee is not included.
+- Application fee is not included.

-- The Department must do additional research and records are incomplete.
+- Department records are incomplete.

-- The unit must be inspected.
+- Unit must be inspected.